 Share this Article

-- Black History Month sparks reflection, so it's vital to explore all Black experiences.
+- As Black History Month sparks reflection, exploring all Black experiences is vital.

-- Black LGBTQ+ activists contributed to history and experience additional discrimination.
+- Black LGBTQ+ activists contributed to queer Black history and continue to experience additional discrimination.

 - Queer activism must integrate into Black history for society to achieve equity.

 Though some may view Black history and LGBTQ+ history as totally independent entities, the reality is quite the opposite.